bbauska/W3Cx-2of5/README.md

     the style as closely as possible noting table border, colors, etc.
     Insert dummy text values for table.

+4. Create the following table structure using HTML and CSS following the style as closely as possible noting table border, colors, etc.
+    Make the table cover the entire width of the screen.
+    Insert dummy text values for the table.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------------- 103. tables activity #2  () -------------------------------------->
 <!------------------------------------------------------------------------------------------------>